 Though the benefits of supplementation are often extolled in the media, clinical studies have had inconsistent results.
 While some studies reveal a link between higher levels of antioxidants and lower risk of AMD, many do not.

-A recent review of over 62,000 people in 4 large studies showed that the use of vitamin E, beta-carotene, vitamin C, lutein, zinc, selenium, or zeaxanthin doesn't prevent or delay the development of AMD.
+A review of over 62,000 people in 4 large studies showed that the use of vitamin E, beta-carotene, vitamin C, lutein, zinc, selenium, or zeaxanthin doesn't prevent or delay the development of AMD.
 However, a more promising review of over 6,100 people with AMD in 13 studies, showed that the same supplements may delay the progression of the disease.
 Depending on the study, supplements were taken individually or together.

 In the bigger picture, it is difficult to tell how the supplements work across different populations.
 Taking supplements can also have harmful effects, especially if you take other medications.
 If you want to take supplements for AMD or any other reason, talk to your doctor before starting them.